ethorneloe/graph-api-lab-01/README.md

 <br />
 <br />

 4. In your PowerShell session edit and run the following to connect to your tenant with the new app registration and the new client secret.
+You should see a message that says `Welcome to Microsoft Graph!` along with some output relating to your session and documentation links.
 ```
 $clientId = "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"
 $tenantId = "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"